pnsaeta/p064/docs/ST-Random.md

 As you can see, `quad` worked very well indeed.
 Where `quad` may not work so well is in a multidimensional integration.
 If a successful evaluation  of `quad` takes $$N$$ operations, an $$n$$-dimensional integral will require $$N^n$$ operations, which may take prohibitively long.

 **Monte Carlo integration** takes an entirely different approach akin to throwing darts.
-To illustrate, I will compute $$\pi$$ in a simple-minded way: I will throw a bunch of darts at the unit square (as in, I will draw $$(x,y)$$ from a random number generator that returns uniform deviates).
+To illustrate, I will compute $$\pi$$ in a simple-minded way: I will throw a bunch of darts at the unit square (as in, I will draw $$(x,y)$$ from a random number generator that returns uniform deviates on [0,1)).
 If the dart is within a radius of 1 of the origin, I will call it a success.
 Since the ratio of the area of the quarter circle to the square is $$\pi/4$$, if I multiply the success rate by 4 I should obtain an estimate of $$\pi$$.

 ~~~~ python
 fig, ax = plt.subplots(figsize=(9, 9))